+Yes ⊠

-Yes \boxtimes No
+No

-IPH considers that a permanent office in Northern Ireland is necessary.
-This would provide a strong statement of intent.
-The risk in not staffing an office is that OEP becomes remote to, and distant from, policy developments in Northern Ireland.
-A permanent office in Northern Ireland would provide support to authorities in Northern Ireland and enable the OEP to build the vital cross-sectoral and crosscommunity relationships needed to deliver on its vision.
+- statement of intent.
+The risk in not staffing an office is that OEP becomes remote to, and distant from, policy developments in Northern Ireland. - A permanent office in Northern Ireland would provide support to authorities in Northern Ireland and enable the OEP to build the vital cross-sectoral and crosscommunity relationships needed to deliver on its vision.